 There is seasonal variation in the prevalence of Listeria spp, in ruminants with higher levels observed in winter than summer.
 Epidemiological studies (Knightingale et al., 2004; Nightingale et al., 2005; Esteban et al., 2009) have also shown a difference in prevalence and transmission characteristics between bovine and small ruminant farms.
-In these studies a significantly higher prevalence of L. monocytogenes positive samples has been reported for bovine farms6 than for small ruminant farms.
-It is indicated that faecal shedding in cattle is much greater than in small ruminants resulting in bovine farms maintaining a higher prevalence of L. monocytogenes through cattle acting as amplifiers of the organism by recontaminating the environment. on small ruminant farms, a higher prevalence in feedstuffs than faecal samples has been observed indicating feed as a primary transmission route.
+In these studies a significantly higher prevalence of L. monocytogenes positive samples has been reported for bovine farms31 than for small ruminant farms.
+It is indicated that faecal shedding in cattle is much greater than in small ruminants resulting in bovine farms maintaining a higher prevalence of L. monocytogenes through cattle acting as amplifiers of the organism by recontaminating the environment.